brianferrell787/Tensorboard-graph-problem-fixed-for-Google-Colab/README.md

 1. Go to your files on Google Colab and download the logged file under train(seen below)
 <div align="left"><img src="copyfile.JPG"</img></div><br />
 2. Create a new folder called "log" and put the downloaded file in that folder.
-Place folder in the correct spot(you will see where in a second)
+Place folder in the correct spot(you will see where in a second)<br />
-3. Open your command prompt and type "tensorboard --logdir log", but make sure the folder is in the correct spot for the command prompt to find it.
+3. Open your command prompt and type "tensorboard --logdir=log", but make sure the folder is in the correct spot for the command prompt to find it.
 As you see the photo my folder was in the C drive, users, and then my name.
 <div align="left"><img src="commandprompt.JPG"</img></div>